splunk/public-o11y-docs/admin/org-metrics.md

 You can use these errors in {ref}`dashboards <dashboards>` to detect whether you're experiencing this issues.

-### Compare `gross` and `num` metric values

-Some metrics report a `gross` value and a `num` value.
-Compare the `gross` and `num` values of a metric to learn about how the system limits or filters data for whatever the metric represents.

-* A `gross` metric reports the total number of data points the system receives before any throttling or filtering kicks in.

-* A `num` metric reports the total number of data points the system receives after it completes any throttling or filtering.

 ## List of organization metrics

-Use the {ref}`Metric Finder <metrics-finder-and-metadata-catalog>` to find all org metrics.
+Use the {ref}`Metric Finder <metrics-finder-and-metadata-catalog>` to find your org metrics.

-These are the main organization metrics provided by Observability Cloud:
+Observability Cloud provides the following organization metrics:

 <div class="metrics-yaml" url="https://raw.githubusercontent.com/signalfx/integrations/main/signalfx-org-metrics/metrics.yaml"></div>